wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/endpoint-manager/understand-co-management/includes/3-learn-about-co-management-prerequisites.md

    This dialog displays the site and console versions.
 For more information, see [Updates and servicing for Configuration Manager](/mem/configmgr/core/servers/manage/updates).
 3. Confirm the version of Configuration Manager is version 1710 or later.

-## Azure AD
+## Azure Active Directory (Azure AD)

-Windows 10 devices must be connected to Azure AD to use co-management.
+[Azure AD](/azure/active-directory/fundamentals/active-directory-whatis) is Microsoft’s cloud-based identity and access management service, which helps the people at your organization sign in and access resources.
+Your on-premises Windows 10 devices must be connected to Azure AD to use co-management.
 You can choose either of the following types:

   - [Hybrid Azure AD-joined](/azure/active-directory/devices/concept-azure-ad-join-hybrid), where the device is joined to your on-premises Active Directory and registered with your Azure Active Directory.